Cybersecurity ROI ROSI calculator

 As you can see, this particular cybersecurity investment is well worth it.

 Also note that in this example, the solution as a whole costs less than the fully-loaded salary of one cybersecurity expert.
-These professionals make an average of $128,870 per year (2023)—yet a managed cybersecurity provider gives you access to numerous experts for less than the cost of hiring one on staff.
+These professionals make an average of $132,962 per year (2025)—yet a managed cybersecurity provider gives you access to numerous experts for less than the cost of hiring one on staff.
 Again, MSSP costs vary, but it’s not uncommon to get the value of an entire cybersecurity team from your MSSP relationship—for far less than the cost of hiring in house.

 It’s challenging to make the case for an investment that protects revenue rather than increasing it.
 Without that simple, traditional ROI calculation, the C-suite may hesitate to pull the trigger on managed cybersecurity services.